 - Legal right to ACTUAL vehicular and pedestrian access

 - Coverage for certain losses due to Building Permit violations (subject to deductible and liability limits)

 - Coverage for certain losses due to an existing violation of subdivision law (subject to deductible and liability limits)

 - Post policy structural damage from third-party easement for mineral extraction

 - Violation of restrictive covenants identified in the Policy

 - Resulting in loss from correction or removal

-- Resulting in loss of use where single family dwelling prohibited
+- Resulting in the loss of use where single-family dwellings prohibited

 - Forced removal of existing structures that:

 - Encroach onto an easement identified in the Policy